open-sauced/intro/docs/i18n-guidelines.md

   ?> **NOTE:** If it's a chapter or a course, change "SECTION" to "chapter" or "course".
 You can also translate this note.

-### 6. Setting up the Hosting and Deployment Platform
+### 6. Setting up the Deployment Platform

 Now that your forked repository is set up, it's time to deploy the translations.

-This project is using [docsify](https://docsify.js.org/).
-You can read the [deployment guide](https://docsify.js.org/#/deploy) on their official website to choose which platform you want the translation to be deployed.
+This project is built with [docsify](https://docsify.js.org/).
+On their official website, you can read the [deployment guide](https://docsify.js.org/#/deploy) to deploy your forked repository.

 ### 7. Adding Translation in the Community Translations Page